jenncross/jenncross.github.io/_projects/integrating-ai.md

 ## Project Overview

-This project is developing upper elementary school students' abilities to work with artificial intelligence (AAI) and in future careers.
+This project involves developing upper elementary school students' abilities to work with artificial intelligence (AI) and in future careers.
 Through this project, a team of robotics and education researchers at Tufts University in Massachusetts and Maryville University in St. Louis, MO is working with teachers in St. Louis County to develop a research-informed educational ecosystem introducing AI, specifically machine learning (ML), concepts to upper elementary school students.
 (Photo Credit: Milan Dahal)

 ### Objectives